olivierverdier/bootstrap-next/README.md

 ### Bootswatch and other Bootstrap themes

-Part of the versatility of this theme comes from the fact that I included all the lovely Bootstrap themes from [Bootswatch](https://bootswatch.com/4-alpha), built by [Thomas Park](https://github.com/thomaspark).
+Part of the versatility of this theme comes from the fact that I included all the lovely Bootstrap themes from [Bootswatch](https://bootswatch.com), built by [Thomas Park](https://github.com/thomaspark).
 You can tell Pelican what Bootswatch theme to use, by setting `BOOTSTRAP_THEME` to the desired theme, in lowercase (ie. 'readable' or 'cosmo' etc.).
-My own site is using _Simplex_.
-If you want to use any other Bootstrap compatible theme, just put the `bootstrap.min.css` in the `static/css/themes/{theme-name}`.
-Then update the `BOOTSTRAP_THEME` variable with the _theme-name_ used.

 ### Article info